AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ::::::::::::::::::::::::

-For nearly two centuries the people of Sumiriku lived in the shadow of the Tyrant Dragon-Kami.
+&nbsp;For nearly two centuries the people of Sumiriku lived in the shadow of the Tyrant Dragon-Kami.
 Some attempted to plot, to seek some way end the reign of terror, though their effort was to little avail.
 Most people instead accepted their plight, attempting to get by and avoid her wrath.
-This lasted until Yūkan-sama, at the time just a mortal rōnin, climbed to the peak of Kamuy-Kemnu alone and challenged the great tyrant; his partner, Kushinada, was soon to be a sacrifice.
+This lasted until Yūkan-sama, at the time just a mortal Rōnin (浪人, 'Drifter'), climbed to the peak of Kamuy-Kemnu alone and challenged the great tyrant; his partner, Kushinada, was soon to be a sacrifice.
 Noticing his incredible bravery, as well as the near insurmountable challenge ahead of him, Ō-Seiza-Nezumi appeared before Yūkan-sama, balancing on the blunt edge of his blade.
 They blessed this blade with their starlight touch, transforming it into the third Starlight Regalia, Kūshokiri (空所切, 'Void Cutter').
 After a hard-fought battle, with the combination of his incredible skill and newly-acquired weapon, Yūkan-sama was able to defeat Tamata-no-Orochi.
 Her many heads were severed and what remained of her was sealed away within the earth, marking the end of her terrible rule, and of the Kaika Jidai.

 ::